Resources and Facilities

 The building was completed in 1970 and contains over 250,000 square feet of galleries, research facilities, classrooms, work areas, and collection housing.
-The museum complex includes the main museum building, Moody Planetarium, Natural Science Research Laboratory, Diamond M Fine Art Gallery, Helen DeVitt Jones Auditorium and Sculpture Court, and Lubbock Lake Landmark facilities.
+The museum complex includes the main museum building, Moody Planetarium, Natural Science Research Laboratory, and Lubbock Lake Landmark.
 A 40-foot mural, created in India ink by Peter Rogers, dominates the lobby.
-Exhibits include permanent and temporary displays drawn from the museum’s own collections and traveling exhibits.
+Galleries showcase long-term and temporary exhibitions drawn from the museum’s own collections and traveling exhibits.

-A Master of Arts degree in Museum Science and a Master of Science in Heritage Management are offered by the Center for Advanced Study of Museum Science and Heritage Management as academic components of the museum.
+A Master of Arts in Museum Science or Heritage Management is offered as an academic component of the museum.

-Although the chief source of funding for the museum staff and facilities is legislative appropriation, additional support for programs and exhibitions comes from the Museum of Texas Tech University Association and granting agencies.
-Membership in the support association is open to all persons interested in the museum.
-The education division of the museum conducts tours and programs throughout the year, including curriculum-based tours for public schools, public workshops and lectures, special events, and opening activities for major exhibitions.
-Volunteers from the community and Texas Tech are always needed and welcome.
+Although the chief source of funding for the museum is legislative appropriation, additional support comes from endowments and granting agencies.
+The Museum of Texas Tech University Association supports traveling exhibits.
+The education division of the museum conducts tours and programs throughout the year, including curriculum-based tours for public schools, public workshops and lectures, special events, and other activities for major exhibitions.
+Volunteers from the community and Texas Tech University are always needed and welcome.
 The museum is a military-friendly, Blue Star museum.

 The museum is closed on Monday but open free of charge from 10 a.m. to 5 p.m.
 Tuesday through Saturday, 1 to 5 p.m.
 Sunday, and until 9 p.m. on the first Friday of every month.y.

 Back to Top